catalin3003/just-ask-a-questok/Readme.md

 ### Prerequisites

-- Node.js and npm (https://nodejs.org/)
+- Node.js and npm
-- Expo CLI for React Native development (`npm install -g expo-cli`)
+- Expo
-- A text editor or IDE of your choice
-- Git for version control
+- Git

-### Installing

-#### Backend Setup
+### Backend Setup

-1. Clone the repository to your local machine.
-2. Navigate to the backend directory: `cd services`
+1. Navigate to the `backend` directory.
-3. Install the necessary npm packages: `npm install`
+2. Install dependencies: `npm install`.
-4. Start the server: `npm start` or `node server.js`
+3. Start the server: `npm run start`.
-5. The server will start on `http://localhost:3000`.
+4. The server will run on `http://localhost:3000`.

-#### Frontend Setup
+### Frontend Setup

-1. Navigate back to the frontend (root) directory: `cd ..`
-2. Install the necessary npm packages: `npm install`
+1. From the project root, install dependencies: `npm install`.
-3. Start the Expo development server: `expo start`
+2. Start the Expo dev server: `expo start`.
-4. Follow the on-screen instructions to open the app on an iOS/Android simulator or your physical device using the Expo Go app.
+3. Follow on-screen instructions to open the app.

 ### Usage

 - The app displays a list of videos fetched from the backend server.
 - Swipe up to navigate to the next video.
+- Single-tap on a video to play or pause it.
-- Double-tap on a video to 'like' it.
+- Double-tap on a video to 'like' it or 'unlike' it.
 Likes are updated in real-time and persisted on the backend.

 ## Built With

-- [React Native](https://reactnative.dev/) - The framework used for the mobile app
-- [Expo](https://expo.io/) - Open-source platform for making universal native apps
-- [Node.js](https://nodejs.org/) - JavaScript runtime for the backend
-- [Express](https://expressjs.com/) - Web application framework for Node.js
-- [cors](https://www.npmjs.com/package/cors) - Node.js package for providing a Connect/Express middleware that can be used to enable CORS
+- React Native, Expo, Node.js, Express, TypeScript

 ## Authors